onera/Cassiopee/KCore/doc2/source/Internal.rst

     :param t:  starting node
     :type  t:  pyTree node or list of pyTree nodes
-    :param ntype:  node name we are looking for
+    :param ntype:  node type we are looking for
     :type  ntype:  string
     :return: list of nodes that matches given type (shared with t)
     :rtype: list of pyTree nodes